inthelovedotorg/inthelovedotorg/README.md

 };

 const spreadLove = () => {
-    const loveMessage = "You are loved and cherished! :heart:";
+    const loveMessage = "You are loved and cherished! ✨";
     console.log(loveMessage);
 }